 Jacobs Hall design specialists provide equipment trainings, guidance, and mentorship to the Jacobs Hall community.
 From a robotics expert to an artist who explores intersections of traditional craft and digital fabrication, our design specialists bring wide-ranging backgrounds to their roles and serve as resources for Maker Pass users.
 Meet the design specialist team and see their schedules or sign up for office hours.

-Maker Pass holders can also sign up for free workshops to explore new skills and projects.
+Maker Pass holders can sign up for free workshops to explore new skills and projects.
 Workshops include Toolbox workshops, which provide opportunities to dive into an in-depth project with a design specialist, and Tips and Tricks workshops, in which Advanced Prototypers share key skills.